 - In a large bowl, stir together cornstarch, sugar, salt, vanilla extract, almond extract, and lemon juice.

 - Add cherries to bowl and gently stir with a rubber spatula to coat the cherries.
+Then prepare either of two ways.

 Make the Cherry Pie